w3c/wai-intro-wcag/content/conformance-logos.md

 If you would like to use the blue logo, append "-blue" to the image src.

 ## Logos

+The blue and gold colors do not indicate any difference.
+We offer the two options for flexibility with your visual design.

 Below are the logos as they will appear in your site.